-All that silver looks so sleek and professional -- except for the water-stains and fingerprints, right?
-Take care of them with our 7 expert tips for cleaning stainless steel.
+All that silver looks so sleek and professional—except for the water-stains and fingerprints, right?
+Take care of them with our expert tips for cleaning stainless steel.

-- If the Spot is Stubborn -- Reichert swears by a natural product made specifically for metals called Shadazzle, especially for removing stainless-steel oxidation or rust.
-"It leaves stainless looking perfect," she says.
+If there's a stain that won't come out no matter how hard you scrub, consider buying a product made specifically for metals.
+These cleaners are particularly helpful when removing stainless-steel oxidation or rust.
 For serious blemishes, invest in a stainless-steel scratch-removal kit, which typically combines special polishes and fine-grade sandpaper to remove the problem.